-Airlines are also taking preventative measures to slow the spread, including requiring the use of face masks and filling out health questionnaires.
-Be on the lookout for these new procedures if you are flying.
+Airlines are also taking preventative measures to slow the spread, including requiring the use of face masks except for when actively eating or drinking, as well as filling out health questionnaires.
+Be on the lookout for these procedures if you are flying.

 Bottom Line: The best piece of advice if you’ve booked through any sort of travel agent, Expedia, Priceline, or one of the credit card travel sites is to call the travel agent directly about your booking.
 You cannot cancel or change your airline booking directly with the airline if booked via a third-party site.

 Many airlines have adjusted their minimum requirements to attain elite status, as well as extending elite status through 2022 and beyond.